pallets-eco/wtforms/README.rst

     validators.
 -   `WTForms-SQLAlchemy`_ provides ORM-backed fields and form generation from SQLAlchemy models.
--   `WTForms-AppEngine`_ provides ORM-backed fields and form generation from AppEnding db/ndb schema
--   `WTForms-Django`_ provides ORM-backed fields and form generation from Django models, as well as integration with Django's I18N support.
 -   `WTForms-Bootstrap5`_ provides Bootstrap 5 favor renderer with
     great customizability.
 -   `Starlette-WTF`_ integrates with Starlette and the FastAPI